 - Another Juul study, Longitudinal Study of Dual Use of Combustible Cigarettes and the Juul® System in Adult Current Smokers at 12 Months, found that 53.1% switched and that among those who did not switch 89% (41.6%/46.9%) were dual users.

 Without questioning the findings, these two studies showed about half the users did not switch completely and most of the rest went from being smokers to being dual users.
 These two studies by themselves show that Juul fails the first criterion.

-With regard to the second criterion, FDA should also require than product characteristics and marketing would be aversive to youth and other never-tobacco users.
+With regard to the second criterion, FDA should also require that applicants demonstrate that specific product characteristics and marketing would be aversive to youth and other never-tobacco users.
 Assurances that the company did not intend the product to be used by youth or was applying youth access controls would not be adequate since there are decades of experience that such statements are disingenuous and that access controls are weak.
 (Indeed, some of the lawsuits against Juul show how the company manipulated its product design and youth access controls to limit effectiveness (link1, link2)

 Answering these questions will be relatively easy for the products currently on the market because the FDA will have the benefit of past experience when making these decisions, particularly how the proposed product differs from the product on the market.